 7. Volume Capacity Matches Your Volume Requirements

 If you know you will need 1 million units per year and the CM you are looking at hasn’t produced 1 million total units in a year, all customers combined, you will most likely run into problems down the road.
-These can include increased lead times, quality mishaps and under-delivering on orders.
+These can include increased lead times, quality mishaps and under-delivery on orders.

 On the flipside, if you only need 5,000 units per year, you might not want to select a CM who frequently deals with million-unit orders, as your orders could get lost in the shuffle or put on the backburner.
-In addition, these CMs might not be as agile or cost-effective when dealing with revisions and quick turnaround.
+In addition, these CMs might not be as agile or cost-effective when dealing with revisions and quick turnarounds.

 If you are a startup or have a brand-new product it is important to make sure the CM you are working with can continue to scale up as your company or product line grows.
 You don’t want to be jumping manufacturers every year or two when you don’t have to.

 All in all, find a contract manufacturer that has great experience in your volume requirements and can scale with your needs.